phileas-condemine/bodily_injury_atp/README.md

 <li> Try Google Maps API on these data => 579 (44%) are not geocoded
 <li> Remove standard pattern such as "tribunal de grande instance de", "cour d'appel de" and add ", France" on the string to help Google Maps API find the place. => 208 (35% of the 579) are still not geocoded
 <li> Don't use Google Maps API.
 Instead use the adresse.data.gouv.fr/csv on the 1301 court names. => 80 (6%) are not geocoded.
-<li> Improve this using the list of cities (communes) geocoded from galichon.com/codesgeo.
+<li> Improve this using the list of cities (communes) geocoded from galichon.com/codesgeo. <br>
 Be careful, some cities in France have short names, for instance "us", this may match with "touloUSe" or "chambre d accUSation".
 Therefore, need to match full word/full name of the city.
-There is a limitation to this method : for instance Saint-Denis exists in France Metropolitaine and in La Reunion. <b>100% are geocoded but some might be wrong.</b>
+There is a limitation to this method : for instance Saint-Denis exists in France Metropolitaine and in La Reunion.<br>
+There might also be several matches for the same city name, for instance both "Aix" & "Aix-en-Provence" exist.
+I keep the match with the longest string. <br>
+=> 62/80 matches.
 </ol>

 ## year of trial